Ping on bun: History

 During the mid-Qing Dynasty, villages in Cheung Chau were plagued by an epidemic and constant raids from pirates.
 As a result, villagers decided to gather before Pak Tai and pray, and later on were instructed to set up altars and say mass to scare the evil spirits away.
 Afterwards, islanders built temples to show gratitude to Pak Tai's blessings, viewing him as the guardian of the village.
 The villagers believed that eating hot ping on bun helped to ward off disease, and that spreading powdered ping on buns in the sea calmed the ocean.

 Over time, as both the epidemic and the pirates were no longer threats, the annual Cheung Chau Bun Festival became a cultural tradition.
 Villagers dressed up as gods to vanquish evil.
 The ping on bun was used to build the bun towers (three towers that stood 18 metres tall made of a huge number of buns) during the festival.
 Buns were to be distributed to the villagers after prayers and used to offer sacrifice to Gods and ghosts.

 Cultural influence

 More than 48,000 tourists go to Cheung Chau during the bun festival.

 The distribution of ping on buns outside the Pak Tai Temple attract a hundred people queuing from the morning.
-Guo Jin Kee, a shop selling ping on buns, sold more than 10,000 buns a day while there were long queues outside the shop in the morning.
+Kwok Kam Kee, a shop selling ping on buns, sold more than 10,000 buns a day while there were long queues outside the shop in the morning.
 Customers often have to wait up to half an hour to buy fresh ping on buns.

 Kwong Koon Wan, who earned more than $10,000 by selling a variety of ping on bun-themed souvenirs, said the bun cushions and fans were popular among tourists and expected that he could earn more than $30,000 in revenue.